 The R.de Barroca is a magical place, with plenty of gay bars and clubs to hang around in.
-There is such a buzz when moving through the streets, with music pouring out from the bars, and an assortment of individuals passing through, from leather-clad daddy types, to glammed-up drag artists.
-Some of the best gay bars to check out include Gay Bar 106, Bar Tr3s, Bar Cru and Shelter.
+There is such a buzz when moving through the streets, with music pouring out from the bars, and an assortment of individuals passing through, from leather-clad daddy types to glammed-up drag artists.
+Some of the best gay bars to check out include Gay Bar 106, Bar Tr3s, Bar Cru, and Shelter.
 We also love that the city has a gay beach on its doorstep – Beach 19, which we rate as one of the best gay beaches in Europe.

 19. Cape Town – South Africa

 Cape Town boasts the largest gay scene in all of Africa – and it is sadly, one of the few African cities that can be considered as being “gay-friendly“.
 Whilst Africa may not have the best track record when it comes to its treatment of LGBTQ folk, Cape Town residents have a much more open-minded attitude to our community.
-It's so far the only country in Africa to have same-sex marriage in place, with a vibrant gay scene and Pride events.
+It's so far the only country in Africa to have equal marriage in place, with a vibrant gay scene and Pride events.

 The LGBTQ hotspot of Cape Town is De Waterkant.
 Clubs like Crew Bar and Pink Panther are super popular, with themed nights and drag performances.
-We found the LGBTQ community in the city to be extremely tight, friendly, although not cliquey.
+We found the LGBTQ community in the city to be extremely tight, and friendly, although not cliquey.
 Newcomers are always welcome, but there is definitely a sense of camaraderie and sisterhoods amongst people – the gays there have each other's backs!

 Cape Town Pride takes place in February and runs for a week.
-It includes parties, workshops, informational safety talks and an epic parade.
+It includes parties, workshops, informational safety talks, and an epic parade.
 Celebrating every corner of the community, the floats in this march are something you need to see to believe!
 Cape Town is truly: The Pride of Africa!